 - Or chat with an advisor using the chat widget on your browser

 We hope this guide has helped you to understand how to request a personal injury claims interim payment.
-Please feel free to read these guides to learn more about making an accident claim.
+These guides could also help.

 Claiming Compensation For A Personal Injury – A Guide From Citizen’s Advice